Rickaym/pyforge/docs/courseboard/mod-structure-guide.rst

 -----------
 If you've previously developed a mod with Forge, you will notice that the mod folder is in a neat Java package stylee.

-Similarly, it's required to setup the mod folder in a form equavilent to a Python package (excluding ``setup.py`` and other config files).
+Similarly, it's required to setup the mod folder in a form equivalent to a Python package (excluding ``setup.py`` and other config files).
 As an example provided in the examples mod folder;

 .. code-block::